DevExpress/devextreme-cli/packages/devextreme-schematics/src/migrate-config-components/README.md

-# migrate-nested-components
+# migrate-config-components

-A schematic that migrates deprecated nested DevExtreme components to the new structure.
+A schematic that migrates deprecated nested DevExtreme components to the new config-based structure.

 ## Description

-This schematic automatically migrates your Angular application to use the latest DevExtreme component structure by replacing deprecated nested components with their new equivalents.
+This schematic automatically migrates your Angular application to use the latest DevExtreme component structure by replacing deprecated nested components (such as `<dxi-column>`) with their new config-based equivalents (such as `<dxi-data-grid-column>`).
 The migration command is available as a top-level DevExtreme CLI command and can be run from any directory.

 ## Usage